wemrysi/quasar/CHANGELOG/revision.md

-- remove some MapFuncs that were only applied to `LeftShif` in favor of the `IdStatus` type already used by `ShiftedRead`.
+- remove some MapFuncs that were only applied to `LeftShift` in favor of the `IdStatus` type already used by `ShiftedRead`.